 Fishers are required to record catch information on Torres Strait Catch Disposal Records (TDB02) as part of the mandatory Fish Receiver System.
-This includes reporting the total mass of each species landed, as well as the processing method so that conversion ratios (see Table 4) can be used to convert all reported catch to landed (gutted) weight.
+This includes reporting the total mass of each species landed, as well as the processing method so that conversion ratios (see Table 4) can be used to convert all reported catch to a standard weight (wet gutted).
 It is important that these records also include an accurate estimate of the total discards (which includes product lost in the processing phase).
-Accurate total catch per species, including discards needs to be provided in a timely manner.
+Accurate total catch per species, including discards needs to be provided in a timely manner and is a critical data input to the low tier decision rules.
 While catch disposal records do not require reporting of discards, changes to reporting requirements may be needed to facilitate this.